flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/failures.md

 ## Description

-This page is a prototype of failures simulation for the FlyByWire A32NX.
+This page is a prototype for utilizing failures simulation for the FlyByWire A32NX.
 It lays the foundation for future failure scenarios in the aircraft which will be configured on this page.